human-nature-lab/HNL-partnering-website/data/projects/The Role Of Microbes In The Spread Of Emotional States Among People.md

 ---json
 {
-  "title": "The Role Of Microbes In The Spread Of Emotional States Among People", "priority": 6,
+  "title": "The Role of Microbes in the Spread of Emotional States", "priority": 6,
   "image": {
     "description": "This image show a network graph with clusters of groups with similar emotions",